Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 where $y_k(\rho)$ is the nuclear matter emulator prediction using our \EFT{} model truncated at order $k$ at given density $\rho$, while the stochastic terms $\varepsilon_k(\rho)$, $\varepsilon_{\rm{method}}(\rho)$, and $\varepsilon_{\rm{emu}}(\rho)$ correspond to the \EFT{} truncation error (model discrepancy), the method error, and the emulator error, respectively.
 To quantify the distributions of these stochastic variables we apply and extend a Bayesian machine learning error model that was originally proposed by~\textcite{drischler2020a}.
 Within this error model we construct multitask \GP[s]~\cite{alvarez2012} to estimate both the variance and the covariance of target errors as a function of density and proton-to-neutron fraction (\SNM{} and \PNM{}) from given prior information.

 Let us first consider the \EFT{} truncation error.
 We follow Refs.~\cite{epelbaum2015,furnstahl2015} and write the \EFT{} expansion for an observable, truncated at order $k$, as

 Here $y_{\rm{ref}}$ is a reference scale for the observable $y$, $c_n$ are dimensionless expansion coefficients (with $c_1$ = 0 in Weinberg power counting), while the expansion parameter $Q=k_F/\Lambda_b$ is the ratio of the Fermi momentum $k_F$ and the breakdown momentum $\Lambda_b$.
 Here we use $\Lambda_b=600$~MeV.
+Note that for simplicity we fixed $\Lambda_b$ and used the Fermi momentum as the energy scale for the \EOS{}.
+In future studies one could attempt to infer $\Lambda_b$ or $Q$ directly when making inferences to data that is more sensitive to higher energies.
 With a simple extension of Eq.~\ref{eq:EFT_observable} to infinite order, the truncation error $\varepsilon_k$ at order $k$ can be expressed as

 We will infer the expansion coefficients $c_n(\rho)$ given \EFT{} convergence assumptions and choose $y_{\rm{ref}}(\rho) = y_\text{LO}(\rho)$.
 We further assume that $c_i(\rho)$ and $c_j(\rho)$, at different orders $i$ and $j$, should be independent and identically distributed random functions of natural size.
 Thus, the error model assumes that they can be described by a single underlying \GP{}